Healthdirect Free Australian health advice you can count on.

 What is irritability?

-Irritability is a state that involves feelings of anger or frustration, of being impatient and quick to get annoyed, especially over small things.
-People with irritability have a tendency to react with anger to slight provocation.
+People with irritability may react with anger to slight frustration.
 They have a short temper and may snap at people.

 What symptoms are related to irritability?